bennbenben/insta_memers/README.md

 - Read up about PIL and OpenCV package resizizing methods.
 Thought about the "flow" to resize and conditions needed to trigger so
 - Both packages seem similar and can fulfill my use cases.
 Another enhancement that is possible is to use K-means clustering to pad the images with the most dominant colour.
 Will choose OpenCV as it seems to be more versatile
 - Just discovered a fatal oversight - IMGUR only allows for 50 uploads per day.
 The number of memes that I have locally are easily >5k.
 This prompts me to quickly learn how to interact with IMGUR API
+### 3. 02_02_2022
+- Cleaned app_egress.py <i>(or load)</i> main code, added in argparse notations and organized the code into main and function methods for better clarify.
+This enables iteration of strings later on (or multiple jpeg files)

 # Tasks at hand
 ## Preparation